R/corr_fun.R

 Documented in corr_fun

-#' @title Compute Correlation type analysis with Statistical Significance
+#' @title Compute Correlation for Specified Columns

 #'

-#' numeric, factor and character.
+#' numeric, factor, and character.
 The character column is considered as

-#' categorical variable.
+#' a categorical variable.

 #'